"A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Three-way Bayonet Locking Connector

-The BNC connector has an outer conductor [normally ground] and an inner conductor which normally carries the signal.
+The BNC connector, or cable has an outer conductor [normally ground] used as a shield which surrounds an inner conductor which carries the actual signal.
 A BNC connector is used with a Coax Cable [Manufacturers].
 The SMA Connector is a similar style connector, but smaller.
-A competing style to the bayonet connector is the crimp-on style, which would also work with coax cable.
+A few competing styles to the bayonet connector are the screw-on or screw-lock style and the jamnut style, both of which would also work with coax cable.

 Refer here for Coax Connector Manufacturers